 The mission of the Georgia Commission on Dispute Resolution is to help the Georgia Supreme Court fulfill its Constitutional mandate to “provide for the speedy, efficient, and inexpensive resolution of disputes and prosecutions” in the judiciary.

 The Georgia Office of Dispute Resolution and Judicial Council of Georgia, Administrative Office of the Courts (JC/AOC) has made this page available for access to the registrar, directory, and resources.
-If you need any assistance or need additional information or forms, please reach out to us at 404-463-3808 or email@example.com.
+For questions regarding new or existing registration, please email firstname.lastname@example.org.